 Mission and Values

 The University of Cincinnati Intramural Sports program offers various activities for students, faculty, and staff.
-The program offers team, individual, and dual events for men, women, and coed teams in a variety of leagues and tournaments.
+The program offers team, individual, and dual events in a variety of leagues and tournaments.
 The mission of the University of Cincinnati Intramural Sports Program is to: